hullm/Covid-Screening/README.md

 After the config files are setup open the site in a web browser. (http://*servername*/)
 ![Login Screen](https://covid.lkgeorge.org/images/loginscreen.png)

-If everyting is setup properly the first time you log in it will redirect you to the setup page which will create the database.
+If everything is setup properly the first time you log in it will redirect you to the setup page which will create the database.
 If everything went well click View the site.

 ![Database Created](https://covid.lkgeorge.org/images/dbcreated.png)